Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Introduction

 \section{Introduction}

-The prospect of recursive self-improvement (RSI)---where an AI system iteratively enhances its own capabilities by training on self-generated data---has been a central aspiration in AI research.
-Recent work on self-training \citep{zelikman2022star, singh2024rest}, self-rewarding language models \citep{yuan2024selfrewarding}, and bootstrapped reasoning \citep{hosseini2024vstar} demonstrates that models can meaningfully improve by learning from their own outputs.
+Self-improvement training---where a model improves by learning from data it generates itself---is one of the most appealing ideas in modern machine learning.
+Recent work on self-training \citep{zelikman2022star, singh2024rest}, self-rewarding language models \citep{yuan2024selfrewarding}, and bootstrapped reasoning \citep{hosseini2024vstar} shows that a model can meaningfully improve from its own outputs through a simple loop: sample candidate solutions, keep the good ones, and finetune on them.

-However, a fundamental challenge limits RSI in practice: \textbf{recursive drift}.
-When models train on self-generated data iteratively, errors in intermediate reasoning steps compound across iterations.
-A model may produce a correct final answer through flawed reasoning (a ``lucky guess''), and when this solution enters the training set, the model learns to replicate the flawed reasoning pattern.
-Over multiple iterations, this compounds into systematic degradation---a phenomenon closely related to model collapse in recursive data generation \citep{shumailov2024model}.
+In practice, though, the loop is fragile.
+When a model is finetuned on its own outputs round after round, errors in intermediate reasoning compound from one round to the next---a problem we call \textbf{drift}.
+A model may reach a correct final answer through faulty reasoning (a ``lucky guess''); once that solution is kept and trained on, the model learns to reproduce the faulty reasoning, and over several rounds this builds into systematic degradation---the same dynamic behind model collapse when models are trained repeatedly on generated data \citep{shumailov2024model}.

-The core insight of this work is that \emph{the granularity of verification determines the depth of stable recursion}.
-Prior self-training approaches typically filter by outcome only: is the final answer correct?
-This admits solutions where the reasoning chain contains arithmetic errors, logical inconsistencies, or constraint violations that happened to cancel out.
-Training on such solutions propagates flawed reasoning patterns.